 Where is Amazon Music Unlimited available?

-Amazon Music Unlimited is now available in the US.
-It will be available for customers in the UK, Germany, and Austria later this year.
+Amazon Music Unlimited is available in the UK, US, Germany and Austria.

 Which devices work with Amazon Music Unlimited?